michalkvasnicak/aws-lambda-graphql/README.md

 - This project uses TypeScript for static typing.
 - This project uses Yarn and Yarn workspaces so only `yarn.lock` is commited.
+- Please add a Changelog entry under `Unreleased` section in your PR.

 ### Testing